Matheus Saldanha: Partizan

 On 28 July 2023, Saldanha signed a four-year contract with Serbian club Partizan for a reported fee of €1.3 million.
 Just one day later, Saldanha scored a goal on his debut in a 3–3 draw away at TSC.
 A week later, Saldanha scored his second goal in a 2–0 win over Vojvodina.
 In the third qualifying round for the UEFA Europa Conference League, Saldanha scored one goal in the two-legged tie against Sabah.
 On 27 August, Saldanha scored his third SuperLiga goal in a 3–1 win against Javor.
 In September and October, Saldanha continued his good form by scoring 6 goals and providing 3 assists.
 On 20 December 2023, Saldanha scored the winning goal in the 171st Eternal derby in a 2–1 win against arch rivals Red Star.
-Saldanha scored against Red Star again at the Rajko Mitić Stadium on 9 March 2024, as Red Star and Partizan drew 2–2 in the 172nd Eternal derby.
-Saldanha finished the 2023–24 Serbian SuperLiga having played 27 games and scored 17 goals, becoming its joint top scorer.
+Saldanha scored against Red Star again at the Rajko Mitić Stadium on 9 March 2024, as Red Star (Drzavni projekat) and Partizan drew 2–2 in the 172nd Eternal derby.
+Saldanha finished the 2023–24 Serbian SuperLiga having played 28 games and scored 17 goals, becoming its joint top scorer.